Explore Capitol Hill

 The original design for the Capitol Building was drawn by Dr. William Thornton and the current dome on the Capitol was designed by Thomas U. Walter, but there have been 11 Architects of the Capitol who have all made contributions to the building.

 The United States Capitol Building houses the meeting chambers of the Senate (in the north wing) and the House of Representatives (in the south wing) – the two bodies that compose the legislative branch of the American government.
 It also includes the offices of congressional leadership, and it is used for ceremonies of national importance such as presidential inaugurations and the lying in state of eminent persons.
 The U.S. Capitol is also a museum of American art and history and is visited by millions of people every year.

 A variety of web resources about the buildings of Capitol Hill are available to assist you.
 For an interactive look at Capitol Hill visit the Architect's Virtual Capitol.
 To book your tour to the U.S. Capitol Building visit the Capitol VIsitor Center's website at: www.visitthecapitol.gov.
 Learn more about the U.S. Botanic Garden at www.usbg.gov.
 Also available is information about the U.S. House of Representatives, the United States Senate, Library of Congress and the U.S. Supreme Court.

-The following books are also available through the Government Printing Office which provide in depth information about the art and architecture of the U.S. Capitol: Constantino Brumidi: Artist of the Capitol, History of the United States Capitol: A Chronicle of Design, Construction, and Politics, Glenn Brown's History of the United States Capitol.
+The following books available through the Government Printing Office provide in-depth information about the art and architecture of the U.S. Capitol: Constantino Brumidi: Artist of the Capitol; To Make Beautiful the Capitol: Rediscovering the Art of Constantino Brumidi; History of the United States Capitol: A Chronicle of Design, Construction, and Politics; and Glenn Brown's History of the United States Capitol.